-I might have thought it a coyote, with it’s eyes reflecting the light of the fading flames…but ain’t no coyote standing that tall.
-Not by hisself.
+I thought it might have been a coyote, with its eyes reflecting the light of the fading flames…but ain’t no coyote standing that tall.
+Not all by hisself.

 “Hello?”
 I asked again.
 No answer.
 “Willie?
 Willie is that you?”
 Still, the shadow didn’t say nothin’.
 “Willie, if that’s you, I hope you don’t think you’re scaring me.
 Because you ain’t.”
 It just stood there.
 Gave me the shivers something awful.
 “I ain’t gonna chase you.
 You ain’t runnin’ me in the house either.
 Your daddy is gonna strike you good, he catches you out here after dark.
 You heard what the sheriff said.”
 The glowing eyes just stayed there, still.
 I saw a few blinks or more, but that was it.
 “Alright.
 Suit yourself.
 You’ll be out here all by your lonesome then.
 I’m going back in the house…”

 I lifted the bucket to put out the fire, and that’s when I heard a voice say, “No. Don’t.”
 It wasn’t a voice that I recognized, but it didn’t sound much younger or much older than my own.
 So I let my curiosity get the best of me, and I held off on dowsing the fire just yet.